-- (1) Section 2 of P.L.1974, c.53 (C.18A:33-5).
-This section exempts, from school lunch requirements, any school in which less than five percent of enrolled students meet federal eligibility requirements for receipt of free meals.
-Because the bill would require all schools to operate school lunch programs, this section is being repealed. - (2) Section 3 of P.L.2018, c.25 (C.18A:33-11.4).
+- (1) Section 4 of P.L.2003, c.4 (C.18A:33-12).
+This section authorizes a school to obtain a one-year initial waiver of the breakfast program requirements that were established pursuant to existing law at section 2 of P.L.2003, c.4 (C.18A:33-10).
+Because section 2 of P.L.2003, c.4 (C.18A:33-10) will be superseded by the bill's provisions establishing new breakfast program requirements and requiring all schools to submit new breakfast program plans, and because the bill, as amended, includes a new waiver provision that authorizes ongoing waivers of the bill's new breakfast program requirements in appropriate cases, section 2 of P.L.2003, c.4 (C.18A:33-12) is no necessary and is being repealed. - (2) Section 3 of P.L.2018, c.25 (C.18A:33-11.4).
 This section provides that the implementation of a breakfast after the bell program will be subject to the applicable requirements of section 3 of P.L.2003, c.4 (C.18A:33-11) and section 1 of P.L.2014, c.66 (C.18A:33-11.1), as well as any rules or regulations adopted pursuant thereto.
-Because the bill is amending section 3 of P.L.2003, c.4 (C.18A:33-11), referenced in this provision, to include specific reference to breakfast after the bell programs, and because section 1 of P.L.2014, c.66 (C.18A:33-11.1) does not actually provide any requirements for the implementation of breakfast after the bell programs (and instead, merely encourages schools to participate in such programs), this section is no longer necessary, and is being repealed. - (3) Section 3 of P.L.2020, c.29 (C.18A:33-21b).
+Because the bill is amending section 3 of P.L.2003, c.4 (C.18A:33-11), referenced in this provision, to include specific reference to breakfast after the bell programs, and because section 1 of P.L.2014, c.66 (C.18A:33-11.1) does not actually provide any requirements for the implementation of breakfast after the bell programs (and instead, merely encourages schools to participate in such programs), this section is no longer necessary, and is being repealed.

+(3) Section 3 of P.L.2020, c.29 (C.18A:33-21b).
 This section requires a school district to provide a student's parent or guardian with information on the National School Lunch Program and federal School Breakfast Program, as well as an application to apply for free and reduced meals under these programs, and information on the rights that apply to students and families participating in these school meals programs.
-Because this section, as currently drafted, is not conducive to amendment, as would be necessary to incorporate the clarifying changes provided by this bill, the section is being replaced with, and its existing notice and application provisions are being incorporated into, a new section of law appearing at section 15 of the bill.
+Because this section, as currently drafted, is not conducive to amendment, as would be necessary to incorporate the clarifying changes provided by this bill, the section is being replaced with, and its existing notice and application provisions are being incorporated into, a new section of law appearing at section 16 of the bill, as amended.